-- Potential changes to access, experience or abundance of lands and resources used for traditional purposes. - o For example, Webequie First Nation indicated that the Project would intersect trap line areas registered to community members.
+- Potential changes to access, experience or abundance of lands and resources used for traditional purposes. - For example, Webequie First Nation indicated that the Project would intersect trap line areas registered to community members.

-Seeking to Learn More If there are specific fishing, trapping or hunting sites used by Webequie First Nation that potentially could be impacted by the Project (including by increased access), the Agency would like more information about the locations of these sites.
+If there are specific fishing, trapping or hunting sites used by Webequie First Nation that potentially could be impacted by the Project (including by increased access), the Agency would like more information about the locations of these sites.
 The Agency would like to know of any wildlife species important to Webequie First Nation.